 Are Redfin Agents Good?

 Redfin hires its salaried agents and creates savings by having those agents handle more customers at once than a typical realtor.
-Multiple people are involved in closing one deal, so that each client gets expertise, selling advice, and relevant support during the house sale or purchase.
+Multiple people are involved in closing one deal.
+So that each client gets expertise, selling advice, and relevant support during the house sale or purchase.
 When an agent joins Redfin, they are given in-house training to maintain the quality of service.

-Owing to Redfin’s business model, Redfin’s agents handle more customers than traditional realtors, which means you are competing with 3 more customers for your agent’s timely support and attention.
+Owing to Redfin’s business model, their agents handle more customers than traditional realtors, which means you are competing with 3 more customers for your agent’s timely support and attention.
 This can hamper the house sale due to a lack of personalized support during crucial phases of the sale.